samthebest/tmp-mailbox/README.md

 # Admissions

-I've tried to stick to the crux of the problem by elucidating the core thrust of my idea, so I've left out code pertaining to trivial/obvious stuff nor fleshed out much of the details.
+I've tried to stick to the crux of the problem, which is generating easy to remember unique emails with potentially high TPS and in a thread safe way.
+To elucidate the core thrust of my idea, I've left out code pertaining to trivial/obvious stuff nor fleshed out much of the details.

-Unfortunately the code has a few comments, just to highlight things I've skipped.

 I can't see an efficient, but low framework/dependency way to avoid OOP style here.